aaiaueil/aaiaueil/README.md

 **Research interest**

 I have a strong interest in movement analysis.
-While the focus of my PhD is on video-based markerless motion capture methods, I am also curious about the clinical questions associated with movement.
+While the focus of my PhD was on video-based markerless motion capture methods, I am also curious about the clinical questions associated with movement.

 **Publications**

+- **A. Chaumeil**, B. K. Lahkar, A. Muller, R. Dumas, T. Robert (2024).
+Agreement between a markerless and a marker-based motion capture systems for balance related quantities.
+Journal of Biomechanics.
 - **A. Chaumeil**, A. Muller, R. Dumas, T. Robert (2023).
 Effect of a confidence-based weighted 3D point reconstruction for markerless motion capture with a reduced number of cameras.
 Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization.
-- **A. Chaumeil**, B. K. Lahkar, A. Muller, R. Dumas, T. Robert (2023).
-Agreement between a markerless and a marker-based motion capture system for balance related quantities.
-Paper submitted for review.
 - B. K. Lahkar, **A. Chaumeil**, A. Muller, R. Dumas, T. Robert (2022).
 Description, Development and Dissemination of Two Consistent Marker-based and Markerless Multibody Models.